 In order to control and monitor access to the OVH premises, strict security procedures have been put in place.
-Every member of staff receives a RFID name badge which is also used to restrict their access.
+Each staff member receives a RFID name badge, which is also used to restrict their access.
 Employee access rights are reassessed regularly, according to their remit.
-To access the premises, employees must hand in their badges for verification, before passing through the security doors.
+To access the premises, employees must hand in their badges for verification before passing through the security doors.

 The data centres have an even higher level of protection, as only authorized personnel can gain entry.
 OVH installations are strictly for our own use.